dlecona/GaussianElimination/README.md

   2) for (n) lines, write the coefficients of each respective variable
   3) Lastly, on the final line, have the constants

+  Example of conversion from system to file:

-  Example System:
+  System:

       1x1 + 2x2 + 3x3 = 1
       4x1 + 5x2 + 6x3 = 1
       7x1 + 8x2 + 9x3 = 1
-  File will look like this:
+  File:

      3
      1 2 3